grigor108/phpsec/readme.md

 ALPHA:

--sample web application using component
+  - sample web application using component
--database data+explanations how to use
+  - database data+explanations how to use
--wordpress plugin using at least half the components functionality
+  - wordpress plugin using at least half the components functionality

 BETA:

--Wordpress plugin completion
+  - Wordpress plugin completion
--Additional user-friendly documentation
+  - Additional user-friendly documentation

 PRODUCTION-FIT:

--When stable, tested and ready to deploy
+  - When stable, tested and ready to deploy

 #Libraries used
 - [phpMailer] - [LGPL 2.1](http://www.gnu.org/licenses/lgpl-2.1.html)